Exabyte-io/documentation/docs/workflows/data/templates.md

 Input templates are first rendered during the job design.
 Thus, when multiple materials are selected within a single job design session.

-For example, the input file below contains data that will be different for different materials, such as the number of atoms ("nato" flag).
+For example, the input file below contains data that will be different for different materials, such as the number of atoms ("nato" flag):

 ```jinja
 &CONTROL